-ScHoolboy Q's aggressive, sometimes hostile and snarky vocal approach might be an acquired taste for some listeners, but unlike fellow new school artists like Fetty Wap, Lil Yachty and Post Malone, who all rely heavily Auto-Tune, Q's actual vocal performance is 100% him.
+ScHoolboy Q's aggressive, sometimes hostile and snarky vocal approach might be an acquired taste for some listeners, but unlike fellow new school artists like Fetty Wap, Lil Yachty, and Post Malone, who all rely heavily on Auto-Tune, Q's actual vocal performance is 100% him.

 On his Snapchat Tuesday, Q amusingly expressed his dislike for the vocal effect, saying, "I bump my own music because everybody use Auto-Tune."